Ion thruster: General working principle

 Ion thrusters use beams of ions (electrically charged atoms or molecules) to create thrust in accordance with momentum conservation.
 The method of accelerating the ions varies, but all designs take advantage of the charge/mass ratio of the ions.
 This ratio means that relatively small potential differences can create high exhaust velocities.
 This reduces the amount of reaction mass or propellant required, but increases the amount of specific power required compared to chemical rockets.
 Ion thrusters are therefore able to achieve high specific impulses.
 The drawback of the low thrust is low acceleration because the mass of the electric power unit directly correlates with the amount of power.
 This low thrust makes ion thrusters unsuited for launching spacecraft into orbit, but effective for in-space propulsion over longer periods of time.

 Ion thrusters are categorized as either electrostatic or electromagnetic.
-The main difference is the method for accelerating the ions.
+The main difference is the method of accelerating the ions: